Back to blog

 Budget Breakdown By Workstream

-For an API-first MVP in the $35,000-$70,000 range, a common split looks like this: 20%-30% product discovery and UX, 25%-35% frontend and backend development, 10%-20% AI/model integration, 10%-15% moderation and admin tooling, 10%-15% QA and launch hardening, and 5%-10% project management and DevOps.
+For an API-first MVP in the $35,000-$70,000 range, a common split is 20%-30% product discovery and UX, 25%-35% frontend and backend development, 10%-20% AI/model integration, 10%-15% moderation and admin tooling, 10%-15% QA and launch hardening, and 5%-10% project management and DevOps.

 For a production workflow app, expect more time in roles, permissions, billing, integrations, and asset management.
-For a private GPU platform, expect a larger share in infrastructure, model serving, evaluation, and reliability.
+For a private GPU platform, expect a larger share in infrastructure, model serving, evaluation, security, and reliability.
 The cost pattern starts to look less like a simple app and more like a specialized SaaS system.

 Operating Costs Buyers Miss

 Post-launch cost can surprise teams because image products have variable usage.
-Plan for API credits or GPU hours, object storage, CDN traffic, database growth, logs, monitoring, moderation review, support, and model/provider changes.
-Track both cost per generated image and cost per accepted image.
-If users reject 70% of outputs, the accepted asset cost is much higher than the API price suggests.
+Budget for API credits or GPU hours, object storage, CDN traffic, database growth, logs, monitoring, moderation review, support, provider changes, model evaluation, and abuse prevention.
+Public tools also need rate limits, payment checks, workspace quotas, user reporting, and support escalation.

 How To Reduce Cost Without Weakening The Product